commercetools/ui-kit/README.md

   Please assume that the current API has been wrestled over.
 * If you want to add some functionality, consider if it should really be a concern of the component you want to enhance.
 For this:
-  * The functionality should applicable for a wide range of current and future requested features.
+  * The functionality should be applicable for a wide range of current and future requested features.
 What is in _UIKit should be basic building blocks_ that in theory can be used in a wide range of applications, even outside of commercetools.